voltrue2/data-defender/README.md

 ## API

-### .useExceptionError()
+### .returnError()

-Enables throwing errors instead of returning errors.

-**NOTE**: The module returns errors instead of throwing exception by default.
+Enable the module to return errors instead of throwing exceptions.

 ### .create(schemaName [string])